dladd/pyFormex/user/pyformex-user-meeting-10.rst

 - The same examples should be available both in the pyFormex release and on the website.
 On the website, a gallery of screeshots without code needs to be added.
-- To understand a function, the examples containing that functions should be selected by keyword.
+- To help in learning the use of a function, the examples containing that function should be selectable from an index.
 - Automated generation of these features may be implemented by specifications in the example's docstring.